jamesplease/redux-resource/docs/guides/crud-actions.md

 });
 ```

-Whenever a `resources` array is supplied, Resourceful Redux will update the
+Whenever a `resources` array is supplied, Redux Resource will update the
 `meta` for each resource in that array.

 The "success" action types also have special behavior with the `resources`